-Useful information can also be gleaned by indentifying skill areas where there are large percentage differences between the answers given by the new hire and the manager.
+Useful information can also be gleaned by indentifying skill areas where there are large percentage differences between the answers given by the new employee and the manager.
 This difference comparison is shown in the data in Figure 3.
 If the bar appears above the zero-line it means that the new engineer believes that they need more education and training to competently deal with the issue, whereas the supervisor believes that the training and preparation for this skill is adequate.
-The largest deviation observed in this area was regarding experience in dealing with customer and societal needs (Question 11).
-Most important to examine are any large bars below the zero-line.
-In this case the new engineers believe that their skills are superior to the same assessment given by their supervisor.
-It was noted that the areas of largest deviation in answers came in mathematics (Question 2), written communication (Question 12) and a willingness and awareness to engage in life-long learning (Question 17).
+Again, the data suggests areas already known in the academic literature.
+The areas of largest deviation below the zero-line show that mathematics (Q 2), written communication (Q 12) and a willingness and awareness to engage in life-long learning (Q 17) are areas needing more emphasis in engineering programs.
+This again reflects what is being highlighted in ABET outcomes.
+Table 1 summarizes the main conclusions from the study.
+If "X (Slight)" appears in a column, this indicates the results for both New Engineers (NE) and Supervisors (S) are approaching agreement and, thus, would be close to appearing in the "Adequate" or center column.

-2.4 What next?
+What next?

-Based on this study and after examining the results of other studies in the open literature, it is clear that there is concern in industry and Boeing about the quality of STEM graduates entering the workforce.
+Based on this study and after examining other studies in the open literature, it is clear that there is concern in industry and Boeing about the quality of STEM graduates entering the workforce.
 There is also deep concern about the dwindling numbers of STEM graduates emerging from the STEM pipeline.
-The STEM Education pipeline is in disrepair and needs urgent action for renewal.
-Boeing is very well poised to lead this effort.
+The STEM education pipeline is in disrepair and needs urgent action for renewal.

-3. The Current Landscape: K-12, University, and Early Boeing
+The Current Landscape: K-12, University, and Early Boeing Engineers

-There are many players in K-12 STEM education with Boeing being one of them.
+There are many players in K-12 STEM education with Boeing being one.
 Boeing is also deeply involved with Colleges and Universities.
-Boeing is a large organization which is involved in many aspects of STEM education however, Boeing's size prohibits coordinated efforts in this area.

-3.1 Boeing and K-12 STEM
+BOEING and K-12 STEM